 Fevers are a big topic in my pediatrics practice.
 After all, they’re common.
 Nearly all children will develop a fever at some point in their lives.
 Fevers are also upsetting and even overwhelming for parents.
 As a parent of three boys, I can sympathize with those feelings; it’s stressful when your baby is running a fever and feeling miserable!
+When you look at the thermometer and it shows 99.99 I’m sure you are wondering is 99.99 a fever?
 As a pediatrician, however, I know that fevers are not usually dangerous.
 There are a lot of myths out there about fevers, such as they can fry a baby’s brain, which are just false.
 In fact, a fever means that your child’s immune system is hard at work fighting off an infection.

 Medically speaking, a fever is any temperature above 100.4.
 A normal body temperature is anywhere between 97 degrees F and 100.3 degrees F.

 Is there such a thing as a fever that’s too high?